 Comprehensive palliative and supportive care

 Palliative care is an important part of cancer care.
-Sometimes called Care given to improve the quality of life of patients who have a serious or life-threatening disease., it is recommended for all cancer patients from the time of diagnosis, through all stages of treatment, and after treatment is complete to address symptoms of the disease itself or side effects of its treatment.
+Sometimes called supportive care, it is recommended for all cancer patients from the time of diagnosis, through all stages of treatment, and after treatment is complete to address symptoms of the disease itself or side effects of its treatment.

 Chordoma experts recommend that all chordoma patients’ care plans include palliative care from the time of diagnosis, through all stages of treatment, as well as after treatment ends.

-No matter what treatment you have for your Tumor that has grown back after initial treatment.
-Recurrences can be isolated or multifocal, local or regional., palliative care can help address pain, mobility and functional issues, mental and emotional health, nutrition, and many other concerns to help you live well while managing your chordoma.
+No matter what treatment you have for chordoma, palliative care can help address pain, mobility and functional issues, mental and emotional health, nutrition, and many other concerns to help you live well while managing your chordoma.

 Palliative care can improve the quality of life and well-being of patients dealing with a serious illness by preventing and treating symptoms of the disease or the side effects of its treatment.